scivision/ledtime/README.rst

 Software requirements
 ---------------------
-Octave 4.0+ with the `fits package <https://scivision.co/using-fitsio-in-octave-under-cygwin/>`_ or Matlab
+Octave 4.0+ with the octave-fits package.
+If you're using Octave from Cygwin see `how to install octave-fits package in Cygwin <https://scivision.co/using-fitsio-in-octave-under-cygwin/>`_

+or you can Matlab instead of Octave.

 Testing Programs
 -----------------